Sticker Jargon

 PET-laminate → a sturdy film that protects the sticker from weather elements.

-Premium PP film → A 100 % recyclable thermoplastic that almost all of our stickers are made from.
+Premium PP film → A 100 % recyclable thermoplastic from which almost all of our stickers are made.

 RGB → Stands for Red / Green / Blue, the color mode used for digital work.
 If you’re making your design on your computer, you’re probably working in RGB.
 Make sure to change it to CMYK to get the correct color reproduction.